-- 3.01-Before the game begins the umpires shall: - (a) Require strict observance of all rules governing team personnel, implements of play and equipment of players. - (b) No personal cell phones or other personal electronic communication equipment, excluding those carried by on-duty medical or security personnel or required to be "on call" by their profession, are allowed on the playing field or in the dugouts during all local league and tournament games.
+3.01-Before the game begins the umpires shall:

+(a) Require strict observance of all rules governing team personnel, implements of play and equipment ofplayers.

+(b) No personal cell phones or other personal electronic communication equipment, excluding those carried by on-duty medical or security personnel or required to be "on call" by their profession, are allowed on the playing field or in the dugouts during all local league and tournament games.
 EXCEPTION: Electronic devices may be used to keep pitch counts and lineups if they are not used to communicate outside the dugout via text, email or voice.
-PENALTY: Removal of the device from the dugout. - (c) Be sure that all playing lines are marked with non-caustic lime, chalk, or other white material easily distinguishable from the ground or grass. - (d) Receive from the league a supply of baseballs which meet DYB specifications and standards.
-The umpire shall be the sole judge of the fitness of the balls to be used in the game. - (e) Be assured by the league that additional balls are immediately available for use if required. - (f) Have possession of at least two alternate balls and shall require replenishment of such supply of alternate balls as needed throughout the game.
-Such alternate balls shall be put in play when- - (1) A ball has been batted out of the playing field or into the spectator area. - (2) A ball has become discolored or unfit for further use. - (3) The pitcher requests such alternate ball. - 3.02-No player shall intentionally discolor or damage the ball by rubbing it with soil, rosin, paraffin, licorice, sandpaper, emery-paper, or other foreign substance.
+PENALTY: Removal of device from the dugout.

+(c) Be sure that all playing lines are marked with non-caustic lime, chalk, or other white material easily distinguishable from the ground or grass.

+(d) Leagues will supply baseballs to umpire which meet DYB specifications.
+The umpire shall be the sole judge of the fitness of the balls to be used in the game.

+(c) Be assured by the league that additional balls are immediately available for use if required.

+(f) Have possession of at least two alternate balls and shall require replenishment of such supply of alternate balls as needed throughout the game.
+Such alternate balls shall be put in play when-

+(1) A ball has been batted out of the playing field or into the spectator area.

+(2) A ball has become discolored or unfit for further use.

+(3) The pitcher requests such alternate ball.

+3.02-No player shall intentionally discolor or damage the ball by rubbing it with soil, rosin, paraffin, licorice, sandpaper, emery-paper, or other foreign substance.
 PENALTY: The umpire shall demand the ball and eject the offender from the game.
 In case the umpire cannot locate the offender, and if the pitcher delivers such discolored or damaged ball to the batter, the umpire shall warn the pitcher that repeated violations of this rule will cause the pitcher to be removed from the mound.

-- 3.03(a)-Managers or coaches shall see that substitutions are properly called to the attention of the official scorekeeper. - (b) A pitcher removed from the mound for a substitute pitcher in the defensive lineup may return to the game in another defensive position but may not return to the mound as a pitcher. - (c) Illegal substitutions must be noticed by the opposing manager and called to the attention of an umpire immediately upon the illegal substitute entering the game and before another pitch is thrown or before another play.
+3.03(a)-Managers or coaches shall see that substitutions are properly called to the attention of the official scorekeeper.

+(b) A pitcher removed from the mound for a substitute pitcher in the defensive lineup may return to the game in another defensive position but may not return to the mound as a pitcher.

+(c) Illegal substitutions must be noticed by the opposing manager and called to the attention of an umpire immediately upon the illegal substitute entering the game and before another pitch is thrown or before another play.
 If no complaint of an illegal substitution is made before the first pitch or play, the substitution then becomes legal.
 PENALTY FOR VIOLATION: (when noticed and protested as outlined above): Immediate removal of the illegal substitute from the game.